erizov/Professor/semester_1/lecture_04_searching/linear_search/README.md

 1. Implement Linear Search from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A simple search algorithm that sequentially checks each element in a list until the target is found or the list ends.
+A simple search strategy that sequentially checks each element in a list until the target is found or the list ends.
 Addresses finding elements in unsorted collections.
 Example: Finding a name in an unsorted phone directory by checking each entry sequentially.
 Operates by iterating through elements one by one until match is found or end is reached.

 **Key Characteristics:**
 - **Time Complexity**: O(n) because in the worst case, it must examine every element in the array until finding the target or reaching the end.